Geeks in Phoenix

 All Mid/Full-size Tower and most SFF computers use internal power supplies and use the ATX (Advanced Technology Extended) specification for connectors.
 Mid/Full-size Tower power supplies are the most common and are readily available at your local computer parts store.

-Almost all SFF computers that use internal power supplies are specifically made (dimensions, connectors, etc.) for that system.
+Almost all SFF computers that use internal power supplies are specifically designed (in terms of dimensions, connectors, etc.) for that system.
 You would have to use the part number on the existing power supply to order another one online.

 Note: The following procedures require opening the case of your computer.
 If you do not feel comfortable taking your desktop computer apart, don't hesitate to contact a local computer repair technician.

 Most desktop computer cases are relatively easy to open.
 Just a screw or two secures the side panel to the case.
 If you need help determining how to open the case, you may need to find a user manual online.
-A quick Google search for the make and model of your desktop computer plus user manual should get you a manual.
+A quick Google search for the make and model of your desktop computer, combined with user manual, should yield a manual.
 For example: Dell XPS 8950 user manual.

-Now, all Mid and Full-size Towers and some SFF computers use power supplies with 20+4 motherboard connectors.
+Now, all Mid and Full-size Towers, as well as some SFF computers use power supplies with 20+4 motherboard connectors.
 You can perform a simple test to check the health of those types of desktop power supplies.

 How to tell if your desktop computer power supply has failed